nabeelvalley/docs/src/content/blog/2022/25-08/read-image-metadata.md

 description: Using Rust to parse EXIF metadata from image files
 ---

----

-title: Read Metadata from Images using Rust
-subtitle: 25 August 2022
-description: Using Rust to parse EXIF metadata from image files
-published: true

----

 > The complete Rust code discussed in this post can be found in the [exiflib GitHub repo](https://github.com/nabeelvalley/exiflib)

 # Introduction